Bachelor's Degree in Biological Sciences

-This general biology degree provides you with a solid scientific foundation in the discipline.
-We offer a wide selection of biology electives to match a wide range of career goals.
+Purdue University Northwest’s biological sciences major is general biology degree provides you with a solid scientific foundation in the discipline.
+This diverse program offers you a wide selection of biology electives to match a wide range of career goals.

 Our program enhances your success through small class sizes that offer direct interactions with faculty members in both classroom and laboratory settings.
 You’ll also be able to take advantage of extensive research opportunities.
 These experiences prepare you for a number of scientific careers and graduate or professional programs.